gonzalo-bulnes/kata-python-web-app/doc/identify_data_structures.md

 Naming is hard, and you might find different representations for similar information in your program.
 At first, that might look like a challenge, but it is an opportunity to identify domains (sub-domains, if you want) within your program.

-For example, you may write a program with the purpose to help you choose transportation mode for a given journey.
+For example, you may write a program with the purpose of helping you choose a transportation mode for a given journey.
 You first get the data from a map service provider:

 ```python
 # journey_planner.py